-There are no accounting pronouncements that will be relevant to the Company, but which were not effective at 31 December 2019 see note 16.
+Details of those pronouncements which will be relevant to the Company but which were not effective at 31 December 2020 and which have not been applied in preparing these financial statements are given in note 16.
+No standards have been early adopted.